jedwards1211/rerun/README.md

 Any number of directories/glob patterns can be given, and any number of command arguments, they just have to be separated by `--`.

+If you omit the `--`, it assumes you everything is the command and tries to intelligently watch all files that aren't `.gitignore`d.

+If you want to run a shell command, you may have to quote it.

 # Notes

 Right now there are no options.
 It will SIGTERM the command before restarting if it's still running.